X-Men '97: Main

-A mutant metamorph who can change their voice and appearance to that of any person.
+A mutant metamorph who can change their voice and appearance to that of any person and gain some of their physical abilities.
 Morph's base design is updated from the original series to be "pale, hairless, and blankly-featured" similar to the version of the character seen in the "Age of Apocalypse" comic book storyline and the Exiles comic book.
 Morph identifies as non-binary, but the series does not explicitly use that term as it was not common in the 1990s.
 Characters that Morph shape-shifts into in the first season include Xavier, Jean Grey, Archangel, Blob, Lady Deathstryke, Colossus, Psylocke, Sabretooth, Spiral, Illyana Rasputina / Magik / Darkchylde, Quicksilver, Juggernaut, Hulk, Mister Sinister, Sauron, and Mister Fantastic.
 Karliak replaces Morph's original voice actor Ron Rubin.